VR Military Training and its benefits for Defence Industry of India

 ISR stands for Intelligence, Surveillance and Reconnaissance.
-Military troops can achieve sophisticated training with EO/IR, RADAR, Communications Intelligence (COMINT), Electronic Intelligence (ELINT), Electronic Warfare (EW), Acoustics, Mission Management among others.
+Training includes EO/IR, RADAR, Communications Intelligence (COMINT), Electronic Intelligence (ELINT), Electronic Warfare (EW), Acoustics, Mission Management, and more.
 By incorporating intelligence, surveillance, and reconnaissance (ISR) data into synthetic environments, ISR simulators help create high fidelity training environments.
 ISR simulators help achieve enhanced military readiness.

 The nature of warfare is changing and evolving with each passing year.
 As military weapons become more complex and sophisticated, it is crucial for training methods to be at par with the latest developments.
 Armed forces all over the world have been using simulation technology to enhance mission readiness.
-As technology advances, simulator solutions too are evolving which can be leveraged by India’s defense to gain an edge over enemy troops.
+India’s defense can gain an advantage over enemy forces by using simulator solutions that are evolving alongside technology.
 The new simulator policy by the Indian government will boost simulator adoption and cut training costs to a significant extent.
 VR powered simulators are robust tools to hone skills without actually using heavy, expensive equipment.

-With the Atmanirbhar Bharat Abhiyan initiative by the government focused on self-sufficiency gaining momentum, domestic sourcing and maintenance of simulators is set to accelerate.
+The Atmanirbhar Bharat Abhiyan will increase self-sufficiency and domestic sourcing of simulators.
 This is a great opportunity for Indian companies to enter the growing defense simulator market.
 Simulator training is equally effective for land-based training, air and naval training.
 With widespread use of simulators, India’s defense can achieve significant progress in imparting quality training to troops.

 Tecknotrove is a pioneer in developing cutting edge simulation and VR solutions for defense, law enforcement, nuclear, automobile, mining and aviation industries.
 The company provides customized simulators for critical training applications for organizations across countries.
-With experience spanning over three decades, Tecknotrove has been instrumental in equipping organizations with state-of-the-art simulator solutions and setting up Learning and Development centers.
+Over the last three decades, Tecknotrove has been instrumental in installing simulator solutions and learning centers across organizations.
 We have delivered over 800 projects (Simulators, AR, VR and Gamified learning) in 26 countries around the world.
 With our global experience in different industries, R&D centre, manufacturing facility and over 18 years of expertise in developing simulators, our aim is to provide mission-focussed world class defence training solutions for Army, Navy & Airforce.
 Get in touch with us on sales@tecknotrove to understand how simulation and VR can benefit your organization.